 The importance of purpose in a team should also not be overlooked.

 Team purpose can also provide role clarity.
-Without a team purpose, it is more likely that a team will be performing work, without taking on the formal responsibility for it.
-In other words, the team has not formally committed, but is still doing the work.
-Team purpose gives a team’s stakeholders a clear definition of the role of the team, which in turn drives the workload.
+Without a team purpose, it is more likely that a team will perform work without taking on the formal responsibility for it.
+In other words, the team has not formally committed but is still doing the work.
+Team purpose gives a team’s stakeholders a clear definition of the role of the team which, in turn, drives the workload.
 Team purpose therefore tells your team what their priorities are and allows them to remain accountable to their commitments.
 When you commit to your team, you are more likely to put more effort into completing the work, because you will be taking responsibility for the outcome.

 Betts, S. (2017).
 How to build a purpose-driven team.
 Retrieved from https://www.forbes.com/sites/forbestechcouncil/2017/11/29/how-to-build-a-purpose-driven-it-team/#276a4feb6f51

 Coleman, J. (2017).
 You don’t find your purpose — You build it.
 Retrieved from https://hbr.org/2017/10/you-dont-find-your-purpose-you-build-it

 Craig, N., &Snook, S.A.
 (2017).
 From purpose to impact.
 Retrieved from https://hbr.org/2014/05/from-purpose-to-impact

 Deloitte University Press.
 (2017).
 Rewriting the rules for the digital age: 2017 Deloitte Global Human Capital Trends.
 Retrieved from https://www2.deloitte.com/content/dam/Deloitte/global/Documents/About-Deloitte/central-europe/ce-global-human-capital-trends.pdf